 She starred with Tony Randall in the movie version of Rock Hunter and provided a humorous portrait of Monroe.
 She did the same in The Girl Can’t Help It, and though her career in important films waned, her appetite for publicity never did.

-Jayne Mansfield was killed on 29 June 1967 when the car she was travelling in rammed into the rear of a truck in the early hours of the morning.
+Jayne Mansfield was killed on 29 June 1967 when the car she was travelling in rammed into the rear of a truck in the early morning hours.

 Contrary to gory myth, Mansfield was not decapitated in the crash.
-Rather it ‘scalped’ her as her car buckled beneath the undercarriage of the truck.
+Rather it ‘scalped’ her as her car buckled beneath the truck’s undercarriage.

 Jayne Mansfield was just 34.